iPaonN/remind-you-what-to-do/README.md

 # remind-you-what-to-do
-This is discord bot reminder
+This is a discord bot reminder still in WIP
-still WIP